 I usually use a conjunction of two or three of security plugins.
 Generally, a small combination of one of these plugins is a great way to start.
+You may also be interested in lord of the ocean slot.
 Now, if you really want to get advanced, like I said Siteguarding Security is a great way to go.
 They do have a pro version which you can pay for and so do iThemeSecurity and WordFence.
 Iphone BulletProof security is the most advanced one and generally the most strong one.
 So if you really want to get things going to combinations of server stuff and BulletProof security will really get things going.

 All-in-One WordPress security and firewall more or less the same thing.
 I haven’t used it as much but people write really good things about it.
 You might want to try it out just in case.
 The other plugins don’t do security as much as kind of do their own little niche thing.
 BruteProtect for example, is a part of the security suite but it’s really just for protecting your website from DDOS and brute force attacks.
 So it’s really great to get this on especially because it’s free.

 Google Authenticator – this one is an advanced tool.
 It’s simple to use but kind of a more advanced step, because what it does is it adds two factor authentication to your website.
 Which means you have to login with the username and password but you can use your own one time login code to login to your website in conjunction with your username and password.
 That really helps strengthen your login issues and security stuff.